joshbeard/walsh/README.md

 ### macOS

-No specific dependencies are required for macOS.
+No external dependencies are required for macOS.

 ### Download from Bing and Unsplash

 If the `download` command is used, the [gosimac](https://github.com/1995parham/gosimac) tool should be installed and in the `PATH`.

-## Installation
+## 📦 Installation

 The latest release can be found on the [releases](https://github.com/joshbeard/walsh/releases) page and can be downloaded and installed manually.